|

 World War

-When distressed war veterans returned back home, most were depressed and mentally disturbed.
+When distressed war veterans returned back home, most of them were depressed and mentally disturbed.
 The horrifying experience of war became their greatest fear.
-Many committed suicide, but others sought help.
-At the end of World War II, music therapy was developed to help depressed soldiers returning from war.
-The treatment was so successful that medical authorities even employed musicians in hospitals.
+Many committed suicide, but others seek help.
+At the end of World War 2, music therapy was developed to help depressed soldiers returning from war.

 Music and Stress

-Music and Mothers of Premature Babies
+Music and mother of premature babies

 |